Conversion Table Litres To Gallons

 The core of any conversion lies in its conversion factor.
 The relationship between litres and US liquid gallons is approximately:

-This means that one gallon is slightly less than four litres.
-This seemingly simple relationship is crucial for all conversions.
+So in practice, one gallon is slightly less than four litres.
+Consider this: this seemingly simple relationship is crucial for all conversions.
 To convert litres to gallons, we divide the volume in litres by this conversion factor.

 Converting Litres to Gallons: A Step-by-Step Guide